 Climate Cafés are informal spaces for people to get together, share ideas, information and get involved in climate action.
 Cafés bring people together from across communities to focus on solutions.
 To find out about a café near you check Climate Café® – Welcome to the Climate Café® Hub

-The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change.
-Adaptation Scotland is a programme funded by the Scottish Government and delivered by the sustainability charity Sniffer.
+The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change we now can’t avoid.

 Home Energy Scotland is a network of local advice centres across Scotland.
 As well as working directly with households, their advice centres partner with any community group or organisation that gives energy-saving advice, or that has potential to refer people vulnerable to fuel poverty.
 They offer free advice, support and training to staff and volunteers, as well as support with funding applications and access to a secure online referral portal.